fer-osorio/DFA/README.md

 #Deterministic Finite Automaton#
-- This program simulates a deterministic finite automaton.
-A .txt file is asked as an argument for the execution of the program; it is supposed that in this file is contained the information for the construction of the automaton.
+- This program simulates a deterministic finite automaton over the {0,1}
+alphabet.
+A .txt file is asked as an argument for the execution of the program;
+it is supposed that in this file is contained the information for the construction of the automaton.

 - While running, the program will ask for strings to validate, displaying *"Accepted string"* is the introduced string belongs to the language, and